jnozzi/cocoadev.com/markdown/CCDMessageDistributer.md

 **Classes and their roles**

-Supporting classes are General/CCDForwarder and General/CCDCollectionMediator.
+Supporting classes are CCDForwarder and CCDCollectionMediator.
-Subclasses are General/CCDCollect, General/CCDSelect, General/CCDReject and General/CCDCombine|General/CCDReverseCombine.
+Subclasses are CCDCollect, CCDSelect, CCDReject and CCDCombine|CCDReverseCombine.

-General/CCDMessageDistributer coordinates the process, sending messages to all elements in the collection.
+CCDMessageDistributer coordinates the process, sending messages to all elements in the collection.
-General/CCDCollect collects the results, and returns them as the result of the invocation.
+CCDCollect collects the results, and returns them as the result of the invocation.
-General/CCDSelect keeps elements which returned YES.
+CCDSelect keeps elements which returned YES.
-General/CCDReject keeps elements which returned NO.
+CCDReject keeps elements which returned NO.
-General/CCDCombine and General/CCDReverseCombine combine results into a single value.
+CCDCombine and CCDReverseCombine combine results into a single value.
-General/CCDCollectionMediator knows how to access elements of a collection.
+CCDCollectionMediator knows how to access elements of a collection.
 There is a subclass for keyed collections.
-General/CCDForwarder decouples forwarding from messaging.
-This means General/CCDMessageDistributer inherits any General/NSObject categories.
+CCDForwarder decouples forwarding from messaging.
+This means CCDMessageDistributer inherits any NSObject categories.

 It "should" be fairly trivial to write a subclass, for example you could change:

-*The way the General/CCDMessageDistributer works.
+*The way the CCDMessageDistributer works.
 How about a category to take advantage of multiple processors?
 *The kind of collection - could extend to trees etc., any other properties of the collection.
 *The kind of result collection returned - could take a dictionary but return an array etc.
 Not sure if that is useful though.

-Contrasting with General/BSTrampoline, "do" is now "all" because reusing keywords seems a bit messy and "all" seems right, semantically.
+Contrasting with BSTrampoline, "do" is now "all" because reusing keywords seems a bit messy and "all" seems right, semantically.
 If enough people complain I'll change it back.
 But I like "all".

 **Extending**